Noise Levels in Crafton Heights, Pittsburgh, PA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,723 Crafton Heights residents, or 50.6%, live above that level.
 By land area, 56.9% of Crafton Heights is above 55 dBA.

 Average noise levels for Crafton Heights residents, grouped by direction from the center of Crafton Heights.
-Central Crafton Heights carries the highest population-weighted average; Southern Crafton Heights carries the lowest.
-Just 65% of residents in Southern Crafton Heights live in blocks above the EPA's 55 dBA threshold, roughly the same as the share in Central Crafton Heights.
+The highest population-weighted average is in southwestern Crafton Heights; the lowest is in central Crafton Heights, where just 46% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Central Crafton Heights